 Notion works seamlessly across all platforms.
 It’s good software to increase productivity on your iPad, iPhone, Android, Windows, and Mac.

 - Its flexibility.
-Notion is known as a hybrid between Google Docs, Dropbox, Excel, and Todoist
+Notion is known as a hybrid between other apps, specifically Google Docs, Dropbox, Excel, and Todoist

 - Large template collection